-Jogging two miles per day might have you huffing and puffing, but it won't lead to fast weight loss.
-Exercise doesn't burn as many calories as you might think and it's easy to replace those calories unknowingly at meals.
+Running two miles a day might have you huffing and puffing, but it won't lead to fast weight loss.
+Exercise doesn't burn as many calories as you might think; the combination of diet and exercise will do more for you than exercise alone.

-Calories to Lose Weight
+How to Lose Weight

 You need to burn 3,500 calories to lose a single pound, advises the Centers for Disease Control and Prevention.
 If you don't change your diet at all and jog two miles per day at a five mile per hour pace, it will take around 12 to 18 days for your weight to drop by one pound.
 If you cut 300 calories per day from your diet, and jog those two miles as well, you can lose a pound a week.